jwcarr/eyekit/README.md

 Dependencies
 ------------

-- python 3
 - numpy
-- inkscape (optional; required for producing .pdf, .eps, or .png graphics)
 - scipy (optional; only required by certain tools)
 - scikit-learn (optional; only required by certain tools)
+- cairosvg (optional; required for producing .pdf, .eps, or .png graphics)

 Installation